I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Then, along came Nicolaus Copernicus.
 He said the scientists and religious leaders had it all wrong; the Sun didn’t move around the Earth, the Earth moved around the Sun.
 What had been true was now untrue.
 The truth itself did not change.
 What changed was our view of the truth.

 But, how do we know the current truth won’t change over time?
-We don’t; after all an earlier truth was overturned by later knowledge.
+We don’t; after all earlier truths have been overturned by later knowledge.
 Perhaps, in the future, we will learn that everything we think we know about the Universe is an illusion.

 René Descartes (1596-1650) asked if the Universe might be the creation of what he called an “evil demon.”
 A more recent version of this idea is what’s known as the “brain in the vat” problem.